wirepas/gateway/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of what you expected to happen.

 **Platform details:**
- - OS: [e.g. Ubuntu 18.04, CentOS, Raspbian ...]
+ - OS: *e.g. Ubuntu 18.04, CentOS, Raspbian ...*
- - Gateway host: [e.g. x86_64 desktop, rpi, vendor x, ...]
+ - Gateway host: *e.g. x86_64 desktop, rpi, vendor x, ...*
- - Python version: [e.g. 3.5, 3.7 ...]
+ - Python version: *e.g. 3.5, 3.7 ...*
- - Docker engine: [e.g. 18.06.0-ce, ...]
+ - Docker engine: *e.g. 18.06.0-ce, ...*

 **Transport service settings:**
-Please copy the arguments/settings that you used with the transport service ** and omit sensitive information**.
+Please copy the arguments/settings that you used with the transport service **and omit sensitive information**.

 **Sink service settings:**
-Please copy the arguments that you used with the transport service ** and omit sensitive information**.
+Please copy the arguments that you used with the sink service.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.